madmann91/madmann91.github.io/_posts/2022-12-21-a-case-for-record-subtyping.md

 types determine if two record types compare equal.
 There are different ways to compare the fields:
 One can assume that order matters, or one can compare fields regardless of their order.
 Both options are valid, but the latter one is more expressive.
-We will assume that fields are compared regardless of their order in the remaining of the post.
+We will assume that fields are compared regardless of their order in the rest of this post.

 As an example, consider a hypothetical language syntax using `[l1: T1, ..., ln: Tn]` for a record _type_ with field labels `l1`, ..., `ln` and respective field types `T1`, ..., `Tn`.
 Similarly,